Fall Equinox 2018

 - The geo magnetic activities get doubled during the equinoxes and hence its time for northern lights to present a colourful visual on the earth.
 Northernmost countries like Norway and Greenland observe the natural show of aurora.

-The Fall Equinox 2016 also brings celebrations worldwide in different forms like Halloween Day, All Saints Day, Sukkot Day (Jewish) and Thanksgiving Day in US and Canada.
+The Fall Equinox 2018 also brings celebrations worldwide in different forms like Halloween Day, All Saints Day, Sukkot Day (Jewish) and Thanksgiving Day in US and Canada.
 Host of other regional festivals and celebrations are marked on the day of Autumn Equinox.
-Meet the other wonderful facts and figures on first day of spring 2016, first day of winter 2015, first day of summer 2016.
-We have updated information on all the equinoxes and solstices occurring during the year along with their astronomical, cultural, agricultural and religious significances.
+Meet the other wonderful facts and figures on first day of spring 2018, first day of winter 2015, first day of summer 2018.
+We have updated information on all the equinoxes and solstices occurring during the year along with their astronomical, cultural, agricultural and religious significance.
 Also know the several celebrations that are interestingly linked with each of the equinox and solstice.